• Docs & FAQs

 01. Set the vibe, your idea

 Don't overthink this when first getting started with vibe coding.
 Start with something small and fun because vibe coding thrives on experimentation.
 You don't need a business plan or even something that's going to become something you can monetize.
 It's just to get started.
+One of the most common mistakes with vibe coding is thinking so big it stops you from getting started.

 Here's an easy vibe coding idea to get started with: